BlueMountainBlackTea/OSworks/Logical forks/README.md

         prints(mask);
 #endif
 ```
-prints(mask) executes in process since it must go thorugh the chain a = 0, b = 0, c = 0.
+prints(mask) executes in process c since it must go thorugh the chain a = 0, b = 0, c = 0.

 Thats all neat and all.
 But can we modify it to work on particular process?
 Say we have 5 different procs.
 We are only concerned with executing some statements on process 3.
 Can we create a mask to do that?